bennyb0y/burrito-rater/docs/ADMIN_DEVOPS.md

 5. Processes the build with @cloudflare/next-on-pages
 6. Deploys to Cloudflare Pages

-### Other Available Commands
+### Available Commands

-- `npm run build` - Build the Next.js application
+- `npm run build` - Build the Next.js application locally
-- `npm run pages:build` - Build for Cloudflare Pages
+- `npm run pages:build` - Build for Cloudflare Pages (local testing only)
+- `npm run pages:deploy` - Build and deploy to Cloudflare Pages (recommended for production)
 - `npm run pages:watch` - Watch for changes during development
 - `npm run pages:dev` - Run the application locally with Cloudflare Pages compatibility

+> **Note**: Always use `npm run pages:deploy` for production deployments.
+The `pages:build` command is intended for local testing and debugging only.

 ### Deployment Process